 Exposure modeling studies have concluded that the ingestion of contaminated food and drinking water is the largest contributor of PFAAs to the overall human body burden (Trudel et al. 2008).
-A study of 2013-2014 NHANES data concluded that diet is the dominant and most important source of PFAA exposure for children aged three to eleven, even more so than for adolescents and adults (Jain 2018).
+A study of 2013-2014 National Health and Nutrition Examination Survey (NHANES) data concluded that diet is the dominant and most important source of PFAA exposure for children aged 3 to 11, even more so than for adolescents and adults (Jain 2018).

-Contamination of food with PFASs occurs via contact with PFAS-treated food packaging materials (Trier et al. 2011), as well as from plant and animal uptake from contaminated soil and water.
-The Minnesota Department of Health found that the use of PFAS-contaminated irrigation water results in elevated PFAS concentrations in home-grown produce (Scher et al. 2018) .
-Shorter-chain PFASs such as PFBA showed the highest potential to translocate to and bioaccumulate in edible plants, thus entering the terrestrial food chain.
+Contamination of food with PFASs occurs via contact with PFAS-treated food packaging materials (Trier et al. 2011), as well as from plant and animal uptake from contaminated soil and water (e.g., Dalahmeh et al. (2018)).
+The Minnesota Department of Health found that the use of PFAS-contaminated irrigation water results in elevated PFAS concentrations in home-grown produce (Scher et al. 2018).
+Shorterchain PFASs such as PFBA showed the highest potential to translocate to and bioaccumulate in edible plants, thus entering the terrestrial food chain.